 The Office of Student Services provides support for prospective, continuing, and transfer students for the CoA.
 Students come to the Office of Student Services for many reasons, such as to inquire about academic programs, change their major or concentration, submit grade appeals, check out for graduation, or learn about LSU policies and procedures.

 Where is the College of Agriculture’s Office of Student Services and what are the office hours?

 Our office is located in 106 Martin D. Woodin Hall, which is on the quad next to the design building.
 Our office hours are 8:00 A.M. to 4:30 P.M.
 Monday through Friday, with limited service during lunchtime.
 No appointment is needed to speak to someone in the Student Services Office, although there may be a short wait during peak times in the semester.
 We can also be reached by phone at (225) 578-2065, or by email at email@example.com.

 The College of Agriculture does not have academic advisors on staff.
 Rather, students are assigned a curriculum coordinator, or faculty advisor, based on their major.
-A complete list of curriculum coordinators can be found here.
+View a complete list of curriculum coordinators.
 Students wishing to speak with their curriculum coordinator regarding scheduling should contact them directly to set up an appointment.
 Note: Incoming freshmen are directly admitted to the College of Agriculture and should not go to UCFY for advising.

 Come to 106 Woodin Hall to complete a change of major form.
 You should meet with your new faculty advisor prior to scheduling for the next semester.

 I'm not currently a College of Agriculture student, but would like to change to a major in the College of Agriculture.
 What should I do?